G-protein coupled receptors (GPCRs) are membrane proteins that make cells respond to chemical signals like hormones.

 Tuning GPCR activities up or down can harness our body's cellular activities to treat diseases.
 That's why 30% of all approved drugs target GPCRs.

-Over 200 of the 400 potentially druggable GPCRs remain undrugged.
+300 of the 400 GPCRs remain undrugged.
 Many control important disease-treating biological processes, or can cause disease if dysfunctional.

-Small molecules often have off-target activity for structurally similar GPCRs, leading to side effects.
+Small molecules or peptides often have off-target activity for structurally similar GPCRs, leading to side effects.

 Small molecules can also be processed by the body to yield toxic metabolites.